elastic/kibana/rfcs/text/0011_global_search.md

 ### Search cancellation

-Once triggered, a given call to `GlobalSearchServiceStart.find` (and underlying search provider's `find` method) cannot be canceled, neither from the public nor server API.
+In initial implementation, once triggered, a given call to `GlobalSearchServiceStart.find` (and underlying search provider's `find` method) cannot be canceled, neither from the public nor server API.

 # Drawbacks